Home; Contact; Bio; News; Blog; Poetry

 • Tightening gun legislation

-• Repealing the Mansion Tax
+• Increasing the CT Estate Tax, but repealing the Mansion Tax

 • Implement a death with dignity law

-• Introduce competition with Eversource, the state s only electricity utility that is heavily lobbied
+• Introduce competition with Eversource, the state's only electricity utility that is heavily lobbied

 • Outlaw internal combustion engine lawn mowers and leaf blowers